 The swans are now making a recovery in Iowa and other nearby states – and Northwest Trek has played a key role.

 The park has sent 31 swan cygnets, or babies, hatched here to the Iowa-based Trumpeter Swan Society, an organization working to repopulate the birds in the middle of the country.
 In August 2011, six Northwest Trek-born cygnets were released at Lake Terrell near Bellingham, Washington.

-The park purchased the pond property several years ago, specifically for conservation purposes.
+The pond property was purchased by Northwest Trek specifically for conservation purposes.